-An immediate remedy when you suspect somebody has peed in the pool is to shock it.
+An immediate remedy when you suspect somebody has peed in the pool is to shock the water.
 Adding shock is putting a large dose of free chlorine into the pool water.
 This heavy chlorine load will cause a further chemical reaction, turning those chloramines into nitrates.
-The icky smell will dissipate, and your pool water will be more sanitary and safer for swimming.
+The icky smell will dissipate and your pool water will be more sanitary and safe for swimming.

-The best way to make sure nobody peed in the pool is education.
-Make sure your kids and their guests understand that if they pee in the pool, it will stay there, and that’s what they will be swimming in.
+We think the best way to stop people from peeing in the pool is education.
+Make sure your kids and their guests understand that if they pee in the pool it will stay there, and that’s what they will be swimming in.
 Here are some additional measures you can take: